 Edited by Gary A. Debele

 Simply put, the Minnesota Child Custody Deskbook brings together all the knowledge necessary to be successful is this dynamic, challenging field.
 Written with the practicing attorney in mind, the Deskbook examines all areas of child custody and support law.
-Covering everything from the child support law to the best interest process, the Minnesota Child Custody Deskbook is a comprehensive guide to family law issues involving children.
-Written by experienced judges, attorneys, guardians, mediators, psychologists and professors, it offers every perspective on problems of child custody and support.
-Discussions of motion practice sit alongside thorough analyses of attachment issues within families, with the text enhanced throughout by Minnesota CLE’s trademark practice tips, strategies and checklists.
+Covering everything from initial client interviews through appeals, and including more than 50 helpful sample forms, the Minnesota Child Custody Deskbook is a comprehensive guide to family law issues involving children.
+Written by experienced judges, attorneys, guardians, mediators, psychologists, and professors, it offers every perspective on issues of child custody and support.
+Discussions of motion practice sit alongside thorough analyses of attachment issues within families, with the text enhanced throughout by Minnesota CLE’s trademark practice tips, ethical considerations, and informative appendices with checklists and additional resources.

 BUNDLE AND SAVE!